 Successful applicants will receive an informal offer of award and be required to verify their acceptance of general terms and condition, and complete a statement on their Financial Capability and Accounting Systems.
 Once these are received and reviewed, the NHPRC will issue an official award notice.

 In order to ensure that you can manage a grant, applicants should review the Federal grant administration rules and regulations governing grants from the NHPRC listed in the Administering an NHPRC Grant section.

 In most cases, award recipients will report on their performance in narrative reports every six months and submit financial reports once a year.

-Before beginning the process, applicants are encouraged to contact Lucy Barber at 202-357-5306 or (email@example.com) who may:
+Before beginning the process, applicants are encouraged to contact Darrell Meadows, Director for Publishing, (email@example.com) or 202-357-5321 who may: